Button in the Left-Right Window, Single Window and Series Window Hotkey: i Menu: Image > Indices Context menu: Indices

 FD: Functional Defect = mean value of converted total deviation values (defect depth).
 Instead of dB = decibel a non-logarithmic percentage value (functional equivalent) is used.
 Normal value 0%, maximum loss -100%.
 A loss of -6 dB is equivalent to a functional reduction of about -50%, a loss of -12 dB equals about -75%.
 The conversion is based on an empirical study (Bartz-Schmidt KU, Weber J: Comparison of spatial thresholds and intensity thresholds in glaucoma, Int Ophthalmol 1993, 17:171-178).
 Note: Because the averaging is done after the conversion, the relation of MD and FD differs between examinations

 SF: Short-term Fluctuation = variation value at points with double measurements.
 This value is the measurement error in perimetry.
-Missing, if no double measurements were made.
+Missing, if less than 10 double measurements were made.

 Octopus style indices: If this option is active, the squared values LV/CLV (Loss Variance) will be shown instead of PSD/CPSD